2016-2017 Season Review

 Johnny Dawkins has four transfers that sat out last season that will be eligible to play this year.
 One of them is his son, Aubrey Dawkins, a 6’6 junior that played his first two seasons at Michigan.
 He scored 6.5 PPG and shot 44.0% from three during his sophomore season at Michigan.
 His shorting ability will be vital in replacing Matt Williams.
+UPDATE: Dawkins will miss the entire season after undergoing shoulder surgery.
 6’2 Terrell Allen is a sophomore transfer from Drexel.
 As a freshman at Drexel Allen started started 29 games, averaging a 9.8/3.0/3.5 line.
 6’4 junior transfer from Louisiana Tech, Dayon Griffin, started 29 games during his sophomore season in 2015-2016.
 He scored 11.3 PPG, grabbed 4.2 RPG and hit 56 threes.
 Rounding out the group of newcomers is 6’11 sophomore transfer from Texas Tech, Rokas Ulvydas.
 Rokas only appeared in nine games as a freshman, but will give UCF more size next to Tacko Fall.,

 UCF hasn’t been to the NCAA Tournament since 2005, but Johnny Dawkins has himself a roster that has the potential to end that drought.
 A big key to making that happen will be finding guys that can hit shots from the outside.
 Matt Williams hit 47.9% of UCF’s threes last year, so that’s a big hole to fill.
 The transfers need to step in and make an immediate impact.
-If they do that, UCF should see its name called on Selection Sunday.
-If they don’t, it will be another trip to the NIT.
+Losing Aubrey Dawkins definitely hurts, but the Knights still have the potential to make the Big Dance.